rdevans87/OOP_TeamProfileGenerator/README.md

 10 Object-Oriented Programming: Team Profile Generator

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.
+This is a `Node.js` command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+A unit test was written for every part of the code and ensure that it passes each test.

-Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video AND add it to the readme of your project.

-> **Note**: There is no starter code for this assignment.
+Link to walkthrough video demosonstrating app functionality and all tests passing: [Team Profile Generator Demo](/)

 ## User Story